Build Belonging

 shapes/circle

-Thank you for taking the time to review this report.
-Along with highlights of the impact you made through GoodLife Kids Foundation in 2022, you’ll find an overview of the strategic plan that guides our actions for the next three years.
+Thank you for taking the time to review this report and learn more about the impact made through the GoodLife Kids Foundation in 2023-2024.

 Board of Directors